Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 What we can learn from dogs - and why science is proving Hildegard von Bingen right

 Hildegard von Bingen wrote about dogs in the 12th century.
-Not as pets.
-Not as useful animals.
+Not as a pet.
+Not as a useful animal.
 But like this:

-"The dog is quite warm and has something of man in its being and habits, and therefore it feels and knows man and loves him and likes to be with him and is faithful to him."
+"The dog is quite warm and has something of man in its nature and habits and therefore it feels and knows man and loves him and likes to be with him and is loyal to him."

 — Hildegard von Bingen, 12th century

-850 years later, a study from Uppsala University analyzes health data from over 3.4 million people.
+850 years later, a study by Uppsala University evaluated the health data of over 3.4 million people.
 The result:

-A study from Uppsala University observed over 3.4 million people for more than a decade.
-The result: During this period, dog owners died less often than people without dogs — the risk of dying during this period was 24 percent lower.
+A study by Uppsala University observed over 3.4 million people for more than a decade.
+The result: During this period, dog owners died less frequently than people without dogs — the risk of dying during this period was 24 percent lower.
 In other words: dogs prolong life.
 Measurable.
-Provable.
+Verifiable.
 Across millions of people.
-And dog owners die less often from cardiovascular diseases.
+And dog owners die less frequently from cardiovascular diseases.

 Hildegard knew it.
 Science now confirms it.

 But between these two sentences lies the real thing — that which cannot be measured in studies.
 What dogs show us every day.
-What we can learn from them if we truly look.
+What we can learn from them if we really look.

-Before we can learn what dogs teach us, we must understand who they are.
+Before we can learn what dogs teach us, we need to understand who they are.
 And where they come from.

-All dogs — from Ezra, the Labrador Retriever, to Minni, the small Entlebucher Mountain Dog — descend from wolves.
+All dogs — from Ezra, the Labrador Retriever, to Minni, the small Entlebucher Mountain Dog — are descended from wolves.
 Genetically, dogs and wolves are still barely distinguishable from each other.
-Between 15,000 and 40,000 years ago, during the last Ice Age, when mammoths died out and hunting became more difficult, the first wolves approached human campfires.
+15,000 to 40,000 years ago during the last ice age, when mammoths died and hunting became more difficult, the first wolves approached human campfires.
 Not because humans wanted it.
-But because the wolves wanted it.
+But because the wolf wanted it.

-Researchers call it self-domestication (the development of a wild animal into a domestic animal by its own choice — not by human compulsion).
-Those wolves that were less afraid of humans — that came closer, that utilized food scraps and animals grazing near the huts, also seeking the warmth of the fire — survived better.
+Researchers call it self-domestication (the development of a wild animal into a domestic animal by its own decision — not by human coercion).
+Those wolves that were less afraid of humans — that came closer, that used food scraps and animals in the pasture outside the huts, that also sought the warmth of the fire — survived better.
 Their offspring were tamer.
 And after thousands of generations, the dog emerged from the wolf.

-It was not subjugation, but a decision.
+It was not subjugation, so to speak.
+It was a decision.
 An evolutionary decision for proximity to humans.

-12,000 years ago, in the region now called Israel, a human was buried.
-Their hands held a young animal — whether dog or wolf can no longer be said.
+12,000 years ago, a human was buried in the region now called Israel.
+His hands hold a young animal — whether dog or wolf can no longer be said.
 It is one of the oldest known burials of a human with their dog.
 They did not want to be separated.
 Not even in death.

 And at the same time, he is so much more than a wolf.
 He chose us.
 Again and again.
-Every new day.
+Every day anew.

-"The domestic dog stands in the no man's land between human and non-human — it is neither human nor animal."
+"The domestic dog stands in the no man's land between human and non-human — he is neither human nor animal."

 Perhaps that is precisely his gift.
 He lives in both worlds.
-He reminds us of nature — and loves us despite it.
-Or precisely because of it.
+He reminds us of nature — and loves us nevertheless.
+Or precisely because of that.

-What Hildegard felt, people around the world have felt.
+What Hildegard felt, people all over the world have felt.
 For millennia.
 In almost all great cultures, the dog appears — not as an ordinary animal, but as a companion between worlds.

 Egypt — Anubis, the dog-headed god